wearep3r/apollo/README.md

 ### Run anything

 apollo is built for 12 factor apps.
-Run any application written in any language or framework in Docker Swarm or Kubernetes.
+Run any application written in any language or framework in Docker Swarm or Kubernetes using standard tooling like `docker-compose`.

 ![apollo apps](docs/images/apollo-apps.png)